Table Of Contents

 El Racó de l’Agüir

-Along the way you can try classic Valencian starters such as the Titaina or the esgarraet, and read the 15 commandments of the good paellero that appear on the menu, and that will tell us how an (authentic) Valencian eats an (authentic) Valencian paella.
+Along the way you can try classic Valencian starters such as the Titaina or the esgarraet, and read the 15 commandments of the good paellero that appear on the menu, and that will tell us how a (real) Valencian eats a (real) Valencian paella.

 Martinez Terrace